S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: for Shimura varieties

-Next, we prove the Cartesianness of the two lower squares.
-We know that $p$-quasi-isogenies from an abelian variety $A_x$ preserving Hodge tensors and level structures are the same as $p$-quasi-isogenies from $A_x[p^{\infty}]$ preserving Hodge tensors, since $p$-quasi-isogenies does not affect level structures and $s_{\alpha,l}$ while the rest Hodge tensors are all detected by the corresponding $p$-divisible groups.
-Moreover, we know from \cite{SW17} theorem 17.5.2 that $p$-quasi-isogenies between $p$-divisible groups preserving Hodge tensors are the same as $p$-quasi-isogenies between $\mathcal{M}_x$ and $\mathcal{M}_y$ preserving $s_{\alpha,\prism}$, so it remains to show this is the same as the corresponding $p$-quasi-isogenies between $\mathcal{E}_x$ and $\mathcal{E}_y$, whence $\mathcal{P}_x$ and $\mathcal{P}_y$.
-In other words, we want to know that the restriction functor from Breuil-Kisin-Fargues modules $\mathcal{M}$ to $GL_n$-Shtukas is fully faithful up to quasi-isogeny.
+We know that $p$-quasi-isogenies from an abelian variety $A_x$ preserving Hodge tensors and level structures are the same as $p$-quasi-isogenies from $A_x[p^{\infty}]$ preserving Hodge tensors, since $p$-quasi-isogenies do not affect level structures (the level structure at $p$ is hyperspecial) and $s_{\alpha,l}$ while the rest Hodge tensors are all detected by the corresponding $p$-divisible groups.
+Moreover, we know from \cite[Theorem 17.5.2]{SW17} that $p$-quasi-isogenies between $p$-divisible groups preserving Hodge tensors are the same as $p$-quasi-isogenies between $\mathcal{M}_x$ and $\mathcal{M}_y$ preserving $s_{\alpha,\prism}$, so it remains to show these are the same as the corresponding $p$-quasi-isogenies between $\mathcal{E}_x$ and $\mathcal{E}_y$, whence $\mathcal{P}_x$ and $\mathcal{P}_y$.
+In other words, we want to know that the restriction functor from Breuil--Kisin--Fargues modules $\mathcal{M}$ (over $\mathcal{O}_C$) to $GL_n$-shtukas (over $\on{Spa}(C,\mathcal{O}_C)$) is fully faithful up to quasi-isogeny, but this follows from \cite[Theorem 13.2.1, 14.2.1]{SW17}. \end{proof}